afrobeard/simple-salesforce-wrapper/README.rst

     from simple_salesforce_wrapper import Salesforce
     sf = Salesforce(instance_url='https://na1.salesforce.com', session_id='')

-There are also two means of authentication, one that uses username, password and security token and the other that uses IP filtering, username, password  and organizationId
+There are also three means of authentication, one that uses username, password and security token; one that uses IP filtering, username, password  and organizationId; and the other that uses a private key to sign a JWT.

 To login using the security token method, simply include the Salesforce method and pass in your Salesforce username, password and token (this is usually provided when you change your password):